Nonlinear Gaussian process tomography with imposed non-negativity constraints on physical quantities for plasma diagnostics: Tomography for optical diagnostic at the RT-1 device

 \subsection{Likelihood Function}

 Modeling the likelihood function requires determining the variance of the error, \(\Sigma_{g}\), before performing the tomography.
 There are several approaches to specifying the variance.
-The simplest approach is to use a scalar multiple of the identity matrix\cite{Dong_Li_2013}, such as \(\sigma_{S}^2 I\), which is appropriate when the errors are independent and identically distributed.
+The simplest approach is to use a scalar multiple of the identity matrix\cite{Dong_Li_2013}, which is appropriate when the errors are independent and identically distributed.
 A model such as \( \sigma(\vec{x}) \propto g^\mathrm{obs}(\vec{x})\) is used \cite{Wang_T_2018,Wang_T_2018_2} when the error is assumed to be proportional to the intensity of the signal, and a model such as \(\sigma(\vec{x}) \propto \sqrt{g^\mathrm{obs}(\vec{x})}\) is also considered when shot noise is dominant.
 Alternatively, if the error is known to be spatially correlated, a variance-covariance matrix with off-diagonal terms can be used for \(\Sigma_g\).

-In the tests with phantom data described below, we employed \( \Sigma_g = \sigma_{S}^2 I\) because white Gaussian noise was artificially added.
+In the tests with phantom data described below, since white Gaussian noise was artificially added, we used following model: